Justwhittaker/MusicHub/README.md

         9. Instructions <br>
         10. Add Instructions fields (add more then one or extra fields)<br>

-    * Also I have added a button for the user tochange mind and go back to profile. <br>
+    * Also I have added a button for the user to change their mind and go back to profile. <br>
     * add_recipe and the edit_recipe pages was responsive and working as expected<br>